raul23/web-crawler/README.rst

     - ``pip install beautifulsoup4``
     - ``pip install requests``
   - By default, there is a delay of 2 seconds between HTTP requests.
+  - For more information about the script's usage, check the `Usage <#usage-for-download-wiki-pages-py>`_ section.

 Here are the general steps for downloading the Wikipedia pages with the corresponding images: